Iowa ad spending ticks up in the last week before caucuses

 Bloomberg unveils Super Bowl ad on gun violence

-In it, Calandrian Simpson Kemp tells the emotional story of the 2013 death of her son, George Kemp, Jr. She then praises Bloomberg for his role in starting Moms Demand Action, a grassroots gun violence prevention group under Bloomberg's umbrella organization Everytown for Gun Safety.
+In Bloomberg's ad, Calandrian Simpson Kemp tells the emotional story of the 2013 death of her son, George Kemp Jr. She then praises Bloomberg for his role in starting Moms Demand Action, a grassroots gun violence prevention group under Bloomberg's umbrella organization Everytown for Gun Safety.

 "I heard Mike Bloomberg speak, he's been in this fight for so long," Simpson Kemp says in the ad.